forestgrape/coronavirus/7_social/controlling.md

 ### Ventilation
-Ventilation reduces the indoor airborne spread, since the virion density in [outside air](#outside-is-safer) is much lower than in indoor air.
+Ventilation reduces the indoor airborne spread, since the virion density in [outdoor air](#outdoor-is-safer) is much lower than in indoor air.
 There should be limits on the CO2 concentration and the concentration should be continuously monitored.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
 In the simulation, good ventilation is as effective as immunizing around half of the population. // in the paper vaccinate is used instead of immunize, however there's evidence vaccinating against influenza does not stop spreading.

 ### Distancing
 [Airborne transmission](../5_epidemiological/transmission.md#recap-airborne-transmission) - both droplets (reek of alcohol like spread) and aerosol/dry particulates (smoke-like) - can be reduced with distancing.
-Outside or with good ventilation, less distance is required.
-So if inside 2 meters is good, outside likely half a meter is enough.
-Wind direction should be considered outside.
+Outdoors or with good ventilation, less distance is required.
+So if inside 2 meters is good, outdoors likely half a meter is enough.
+Wind direction is relevant outdoors.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

 ### Large Buildings